amahdavid/BankingSystemJava/README.md

 designed to simulate the key functionalities of a modern banking system.
-It allows users to manage different types of accounts, perform transactions like deposits, withdrawals, and fund transfers, and maintain user roles like main.java.com.banksystem.Admin and Customer for appropriate access control.
+It allows users to manage different types of accounts, perform transactions like deposits, withdrawals, and fund transfers, and maintain user roles like Admin and Customer for appropriate access control.
 The project is built using Core Java, with optional database integration for persistence, showcasing Object-Oriented Programming (OOP) principles, error handling, and data management.

 ## Features:
-- **main.java.com.banksystem.Account Types**: Savings, Checking, Business Accounts.
+- **Account Types**: Savings, Checking, Business Accounts.
 - **Transactions**: Deposits, withdrawals, fund transfers.
-- **main.java.com.banksystem.User Roles**: main.java.com.banksystem.Admin (for managing accounts), Customer (for performing transactions).
+- **User Roles**: Admin (for managing accounts), Customer (for performing transactions).
-- **main.java.com.banksystem.Transaction History**: Record of all transactions per user.
+- **Transaction History**: Record of all transactions per user.

 ## Technologies:
 - **Core Java**: Classes for accounts, users, transactions.